digital-science/dimensions-gbq-lab/mkdocs/src-docs/tutorials/04-nested.md

 # Working with nested and repeated fields

-A prominent features of Google BigQuery is their addition of nested and repeated fields to what may otherwise be a familiar SQL paradigm.
-Both present opportunities to reorganize data within single tables in novel ways, but they can be difficult to get used to.
+A prominent feature of Google BigQuery is their addition of nested and repeated fields to what may otherwise be a familiar SQL paradigm.
+Both present opportunities to reorganize data within single tables in novel ways, but they can take some time to get used to.
 Below, we explain the basics of nested and repeated fields, work through several examples, and provide links to external resources that we've found helpful.

 !!! warning "Prerequisites"
     In order to run this tutorial, please ensure that: